haison-ai/ETL_Crypto/README.md

+🚀 ETL Data Pipeline Project

-This repository contains a personal ETL (Extract, Transform, Load) project that I developed to demonstrate my skills in data engineering and cloud technologies.
+🧠 A personal end-to-end ETL (Extract, Transform, Load) project designed to showcase my skills in data engineering, cloud computing, and DevOps automation.

+🌍 Overview

-The pipeline is designed to be scalable, cost-efficient, and production-ready, following industry practices:
+This project demonstrates how to build a scalable, cost-efficient, and production-ready data pipeline, following modern Data Engineering best practices.

+It simulates a real-world environment — from raw data ingestion to automated orchestration — using AWS services, PySpark, and Terraform.

+🔄 Pipeline Phases
+🧲 1.
+Extraction

-Extraction: Collecting raw data from APIs or files and storing it in Amazon S3.
+Collects raw data from public APIs (e.g., Alpha Vantage) or CSV files.

+Stores the data in the Amazon S3 Raw Zone with proper date partitioning.

+Handles retries, request throttling, and basic validation.

+🧪 2.
+Transformation

+Cleans, enriches, and structures data using PySpark.

-Transformation: Cleaning, enriching, and structuring the data with PySpark, optimized into Parquet format.
+Converts raw JSON into optimized Parquet format.

+Implements schema enforcement, deduplication, and normalization.

+Writes processed data into the Curated Zone of S3.

+🏗️ 3.
+Loading

-Loading: Moving the processed data into Amazon Redshift for analytics and reporting.
+Loads curated data into Amazon Redshift using the COPY command.

-Orchestration: Using Apache Airflow (Docker) to schedule, automate, and monitor pipeline runs.

-Infrastructure as Code: Provisioning resources with Terraform, ensuring reproducibility and cloud-native workflows.

-The purpose of this project is to showcase my ability to build modern data pipelines that can evolve from local development to a cloud-based production setup.
-It reflects my learning journey in data engineering, DevOps practices, and cloud computing while keeping costs low through AWS Free Tier services.
+Supports incremental updates and automatic schema mapping.

+Enables analytical queries with SQL or BI tools.

+🕹️ 4.
+Orchestration

+Apache Airflow manages the workflow through a Dockerized environment.

+Each ETL task runs as a DAG with logging, alerting, and retry policies.

+Airflow UI provides complete visibility and monitoring.

+☁️ 5.
+Infrastructure as Code

+All cloud resources (S3, Redshift, IAM, VPC) are provisioned with Terraform.

+Ensures reproducible, automated, and version-controlled deployments.